developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-0/guide/setup/index.md

 ## Multi-user Mode

-**On devices built with Zebra's SDM660 platform running Android 8.x Oreo** (which currently includes the PS20, TC52, TC57, TC72 and TC77), EKB 2.0 (and higher) supports Primary and Secondary Users.
+**On devices built with Zebra's SDM660 platform (including the PS20, TC52, TC57, TC72 and TC77) running Android 8.x Oreo**, EKB 2.0 (and higher) supports Primary and Secondary Users.
 Primary Users are permitted make changes to EKB settings and to create Secondary Users, which cannot change EKB settings or create additional users.

 **To create a Secondary User**: